Boomslangnz/FFBArcadePlugin/Includes/FFBPluginReadme.txt

 - Reaver from Teknoparrot .
 Huge thanks to Reaver for supplying code necessary for some games & general force feedback, extremely generous.

-- Jackchen for his Daytona Championship USA FFB work at beginning of year.
+- Jackchen for his Daytona Championship USA FFB work.

 - seam for always testing and helping